 Every building has an architectural style.
-From Art Deco to Colonial and Tudor, unique styles have popped up throughout different eras and in different parts of the world.
-The architectural style of a building is comprised of specific details and structural elements that, together, form the style.
+From Art Deco to Colonial and Tudor, unique styles have popped up throughout different eras and parts of the world.
+The architectural style of a building comprises specific details and structural elements that together form the style.
 While there are quite a few different architectural styles seen in the housing industry, some architectural terms, despite the style, will help aid in the house and apartment hunting process.
 If you’re searching for a new home, make sure to familiarize yourself with the following nine architectural design elements.

 These windows protrude from the rest of the building, creating a nook-like space in either a polygonal or square shape.
 Bay windows visually make a room feel larger and can offer some space for storage.
 They can also provide additional seating in a room.
 Bay windows date back to the Medieval Era, but it wasn’t until the Victorian Age when bay windows gained popularity.
 Originally seen in castles, now bay windows can be found in houses, apartment buildings, and hotels.

-A decorative ceiling style formed from recessed panels and framed by beams, coffer ceilings can be found in any geometric pattern.
-The oldest coffer ceiling dates back to 7 B.C. in Italy, where this ceiling style was initially designed to help make the stone ceilings lighter.
-Today, coffer ceilings are purely decorative, adding interest to a room, in addition to helping with a room’s acoustics and creating a visually open space.
-Coffer ceilings can be found in hotel lobbies and famous historical buildings along with living spaces in homes.
+A decorative ceiling style formed from recessed panels and framed by beams; coffer ceilings can be found in any geometric pattern.
+The oldest coffer ceiling dates back to 7 B.C. in Italy, initially designed to help make the stone ceilings lighter.
+Today, coffer ceilings are purely decorative, adding interest to a room, in addition to helping with a room’s acoustics and creating a visually open space—coffer ceilings found in hotel lobbies and famous historical buildings along with living spaces in homes.

 French windows are tall casement windows that extend from the ceiling to the floor; they can also double as French doors by encompassing two leaves that swing open.
 Dating back to the 17th century at the end of the Renaissance period, French doors were introduced into English and American architecture as a way for natural light to enter into a room, which helped in these times of no electricity.

-Originally, these matching doors opened up to a balcony, but now they can be found in any entranceway, in any building.
+Originally, these matching doors opened up to a balcony; now, they can be found in any entranceway, in any building.
 In some home designs, French doors are an indicator of a den or study.

-These pieces of trim introduce a variety of outlines or curved contours into edges or surfaces placed along jambs.
-Molding is usually decorative and comes in a variety of types and styles that fall into the following categories: rectilinear, curved, and composite-curved.
-Part of the architectural tradition since the time of the Greeks and Romans, molding was historically used to visually divide spaces into smaller units.
-Presently, molding is typically used to accent a room by reflecting light and adding dimension around doors, windows, and jambs.
+These trim pieces introduce a variety of outlines or curved contours into edges or surfaces placed along jambs.
+Wainscoting is usually decorative and comes in various types and styles that fall into the following categories: rectilinear, curved, and composite-curved.
+As part of the architectural tradition since the time of the Greeks and Romans, molding was historically used to visually divide spaces into smaller units.
+Presently, molding accentuates a room by reflecting light and adding dimension around doors, windows, and jambs.

 Roofs, like architecture, have many different designs and styles.
-From flat and steep to slightly sloped and gabled, each roof slope can be attributed to a specific architectural style, along with being the key indicator in identifying the style.
-A popular roof style seen in New York City is flat with a deck, allowing for a pool, garden, or another amenity.
+From flat and steep to slightly sloped and gabled, each roof slope can be attributed to a specific architectural style and the key indicator in identifying the style.
+A popular roof style seen in New York City is a flat with a deck, allowing for a pool, garden, or another amenity.

-The roof shape must be well planned, as the roof is essential in maintaining the building envelope, livability, energy efficiency, and resale value.
-The pitch of a roof, the angle at which it slopes, also plays an important role, since it allows for precipitation runoff and showcases the architectural style.
+The roof shape must be well planned; the roof essential in maintaining the building envelope, livability, energy efficiency, and resale value.
+The pitch of a roof, the angle at which it slopes, plays an important role since it allows for precipitation runoff and showcases the architectural style.

-While this is a brief glossary of architectural terminology, these standard terms will give insight into the architectural world while allowing you, as a renter or buyer, to understand the functionality of your home.
+While this is a brief glossary of architectural terminology, these standard terms will give insight into the architectural world.
+This enables you as a renter or buyer to understand the functionality of your home.
 For a more comprehensive list, Pennsylvania Historical & Museum Commission offers an architectural field guide.